keedio/keedio-vagrant/README.md

 ## Obtaining access to Keedio stack
-Keedio uses Red Hat satellite to manage the distribution of its Keedio stack, in order to install the Keedio stack you need to request an activation code.
+Keedio uses Red Hat satellite to manage the distribution of its Keedio stack, in order to install it stack you need to request an activation code.
 You can request it here  https://www.keedio.org/demo/

+You have to use it in the setup process.

-As an alternative you can package your own repository using buildoop and you can tell keedio-vagrant to use default yum repositories by setting the variable satellite: false in hiera/configuration.yaml.
+As an alternative you can package your own repository using buildoop and you can tell keedio-vagrant to use default yum repositories by setting the variable satellite: false in ./hiera/configuration.yaml.

 # Keedio-vagrant with Virtualbox